Location-aware Single Image Reflection Removal: Training Loss

 \textbf{Pixel and SSIM Loss.}\quad The pixel loss is used to penalize the pixel-wise difference between $\mathbf{T}$ and $\mathbf{\hat{T}}_i$.
-Here, we utilize $l_1$ loss which denotes as $\mathcal{L}_1$ to compute the absolute difference.
-We define the pixel loss as:
+Here, we utilize $l_1$ norm loss, denoted as $\mathcal{L}_1$, to compute the absolute difference.
+We define the pixel loss as: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}

-where $\theta$ is set to 0.85 as well.
+where $\theta$ is set to 0.85 as well.}

 It is verified that the SSIM(structural similarity index) loss combined with $l_1$ loss perform better than $l_2$ loss in image restoration~\cite{zhao2015loss}.
 Therefore, we also adopt $\mathcal{L}_i^{SSIM}= 1 - SSIM(\mathbf{T}, \mathbf{\hat{T}}_i)$ in each iteration $i$ as a loss term, which can be written into: { \abovedisplayskip{5pt} \belowdisplayskip{5pt}